-He has represented corporate clients in some of the highest profile health and safety cases that have been brought in this country, including the Buncefield Oil Terminal explosion, the prosecution of Merlin Entertainments for the Smiler Rollercoaster accident at Alton Towers, the recent criminal prosecution relating to the Hillsborough football stadium disaster of 1989, and the ongoing public inquiry into the Grenfell Tower fire.
+He has defended corporate clients in some of the highest profile health and safety cases that have been brought in this country, including the Buncefield Oil Terminal explosion, the the Smiler Rollercoaster accident at Alton Towers, the recent criminal prosecution relating to the Hillsborough football stadium disaster of 1989, and the ongoing public inquiry into the Grenfell Tower fire.
 Most recently he successfully defended a managing director charged with four counts of manslaughter in relation to the explosion at his company’s wood mill in Bosley, Cheshire, in which four employees died.
 Simon’s legal submission of no case to answer was upheld by the Court of Appeal R. v.
 WTL & George Boden [2021] EWCA Crim 618.
-He followed this up by successfully defending a leading insurance company in relation to the death of an employee from a fall at height during the course of an inspection at one of its customer’s premises.
+He has followed this up by successfully defending a leading insurance company in relation to the death of an employee during the course of an inspection at one of its customer’s premises and also a waste recycling company in relation to the death of a sub-contractor at its site.

 Manslaughter